Residential park home buyer support

 What must I do once I move in to my home/lodge/build?

 After opening that first bottle of fizz to celebrate your new lifestyle it's really important that you complete the warranty registration form and get it back to us.
-This ensures we can register your 10 year structural warranty with the provider of the service.
+This ensures we can register your 10 year structural warranty, and the boiler and appliance warranties with the providers of the service.

 Enjoying your home/lodge/build